AI writes code. Humans write software.

 02

-The call is shaped on the same live surface — not handed back as a diff.
+Made together on the same live surface — not handed back as a diff to approve.

 03